HypertextAssassin0273/HypertextAssassin0273.github.io/blog-posts/_posts/2021-08-18-forward-deque-container.md

 layout: post
 title: Forward_Deque
 description: >
-  A very unique contiguous-container in C++.
+  A very unique approach to create a contiguous-container which basically overcomes all the reallocation problems in Vector Container in C++.
 hide_image: false
 accent_color: '#4fb1ba'
 accent_image: